mszczerbaty/RankBoard-Angular/README.md

 # General info

 Front-end Angular application made for browsing, reviewing and scoring your favourite board games.
-BoardGameGeek JSON API is used to show additional info about currently hottest games.
+BoardGameGeek JSON API is used to show additional info about popular games.

 ## Table of contents
 * [Features](#features)